Jacob-Spiegel/Jacob-Spiegel/index.md

 ---
-title: Jacob O. Spiegel's Webpage
+title: Welcome to my personal page
 layout: single
 share: true
 realted: false
 ---
 ![Image of NA](./assets/images/logo.png)

-## Welcome to my personal page

 Welcome and thank you for viewing my personal Git page!
 This site will provide links to programs and projects I have worked on.